 Welcome to Sixth Form

-We believe there is no better place for a young adult who is vision impaired to study A Levels than at New College Worcester.
+We believe there is no better place for a young adult who is vision impaired to study post 16 years than at NCW.

-On the academic side every single lesson is taught by a qualified teacher of the visually impaired (QTVI) who are subject specialists teaching at an extremely high level.
-Subjects include those that can be challenging to access at A Level; Maths and Further Maths, Science and Music.
-Our teachers are specialists in education for visually impaired learners and experts in Braille, including specialist codes for Music and Maths.
+On the academic side every single lesson is taught by a qualified teacher of the vision impaired (QTVI) or is in the process of training to be.
+All of our teachers are subject specialists, teaching at an extremely high level.
+Subjects include those that can be challenging to access at A Level; Maths, Science and Music.
+Our teachers are specialists in education for vision impaired learners and experts in Braille, including specialist codes for Science, Maths and Music.
 Our aspirations for students are high and we fully expect our students to go onto higher education, careers and personal success.

 Our teachers work towards eleven specific learner outcomes as part of the Curriculum Framework for Young People with Vision Impairment (CFVI) for each student: